apimobi/apimobi/README.md

 ## 🌳🌳 Hi there 👋 🌳🌳

 - 🔭 I’m currently working on ... some personal projects, particulary with Next.js and React and python
-- 🌱 I’m currently learning Hexagonale architecture and clean architecture ...
+- 🌱 I’m currently learning Hexagonal architecture and clean architecture ...

 🌳🌳🌳